jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-08-16-tailscale-review.md

 Tailscale flips traditional VPN thinking on its head.
 Instead of juggling firewall rules, tunnels, and static IPs, you just install, authenticate, and connect — securely and privately.
 It’s a powerful solution for sysadmins, developers, and anyone who needs secure access between devices.

-Whether you’re setting up a private home lab, accessing your media library from across the world, or managing enterprise systems, [Tailscale’s official page](https://tailscale.com/) is the best place to start your journey into zero-config networking.
+Whether you’re setting up a private home lab, accessing your media library from across the world, or managing enterprise systems, [Tailscale’s official page](https://tailscale.com/) is the best place to start your journey into zero-config networking!